SuperOfficeDocs/superoffice-docs/docs/en/automation/crmscript/netserver/ns-classes.md

 doc.SetPerson(person);
 ```

-This will only do one request towards our API: DocumentAgent.CreateDefaultDocumentEntity().
+The above code does only one request towards our API: `DocumentAgent.CreateDefaultDocumentEntity()`.

-[Correct][2]
+![Correct use of CreateDefaultDocumentEntity() in CRMScript][img2]

 > [!NOTE]
-> The execution-time of each request will fluctuate in the example
+> The execution-time of each request will fluctuate in the example.

-## Full Example
+## Complete sample code

-The following is a complete sample for creating a documentEntity by instantiating the agent for each child entity:
+The following is a complete sample for creating a document entity by instantiating the agent for each child entity:

 ```crmscript!
 String personId = "1";